eslint/rfcs/designs/2019-config-simplification/README.md

 ];
 ```

-The user config in this example now inherits the `defs.plugins` from the plugin's recommended config, automatically adding in the rules with their preferred namespace.
-(Note that the user config can't have another `defs.plugins` namespace called `example` without an error being thrown.)
+The user config in this example now inherits the `plugins` from the plugin's recommended config, automatically adding in the rules with their preferred namespace.
+(Note that the user config can't have another `plugins` namespace called `example` without an error being thrown.)

 The second way for plugins to specify their preferred namespace is to export a `plugin` key directly that users can include their own config.
 This is what it would look like in the plugin: